leoonn/leoonn/README.md

 - 🔥 Junior Software Developer

-- 🔭 I’m currently working at NOVA VIDA TI
+- 🔭 I’m currently working at Tecnobank

 - ⚡ Fun fact I Have a gecko!🦎